ayseguldahi/bc-electoral-geography-analysis/README.md

 **Data:** Elections BC open data via the BC Geographic Data Warehouse — electoral district boundaries (2015 and 2023 redistributions), voting places (4,354 points), and official voting results by voting place.
 Licence: Elections BC Open Data Licence.

+## Purpose

+Elections BC's Voter Data and Geography unit turns on a single core question: is every voter assigned to the correct electoral district based on their residential address?
+This project is a hands-on simulation of that work, built entirely from Elections BC's own open data.
+I assigned 4,354 voting places to districts from their coordinates (point-in-polygon), validated the result against the official assignments, and measured how much the 2023 redistribution (87 → 93 districts) redrew the map.
+The aim is not to show that I can write SQL, but to solve the unit's real business problem with the unit's own data — and to show where geometry helps and where it must not be trusted.

 ## Key Findings

 1. **Point-in-polygon assignment matches official district assignments 84.5% of the time — and the mismatches are a feature, not a bug.** Roughly 15% of voting places physically sit in a different district than the one they serve (e.g., facilities just across a boundary, like a Coquitlam-Burke Mountain voting place located in Port Coquitlam).
 This quantifies why Elections BC warns that spatial data alone must not determine a voter's district: authoritative assignment requires address reference data, with geometry as a validation layer.